13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 Once you are done editing, it is time to render (produce) your video project as a new video file.

-- On the Standard 2D tab, select your preferred video format.
+- On the Local tab, select your preferred video format.
 We suggest going with the H.264 AVC option (with the MP4 file extension), as it is one of the most popular and accepted formats.

 - Click the Start button to produce the file.